-There is a growing body of evidence supporting the link between more diverse company leadership and financial performance4, including a 2020 study from McKinsey which found that companies with executive teams ranking in the top quartile for ethnic diversity were 36% more likely to have above-market profitability than their less-diverse peers.
-McKinsey also noted that companies that already saw diversity and inclusion as a strength were likely to leverage this to bounce back from the pandemic more quickly5.
+As well as the intuitive, social case that companies should embrace diversity and realise its benefits through inclusive cultures, there is a growing body of evidence supporting the link between more diverse company leadership and financial performance, including a 2020 study from McKinsey which found that companies with executive teams ranking in the top quartile for ethnic diversity were 36% more likely to have above-market profitability than their less-diverse peers.
+McKinsey also noted that companies that already saw diversity and inclusion as a strength were likely to leverage this to bounce back from the pandemic more quickly.